 Tips for engaging boys and older people in menstrual health learning (an “IMHER ASKS” video interview)

-Part #3 of an interview with Hyasintha Ntuyeko of Kasole Secrets in Tanzania
+An interview with Hyasintha Ntuyeko of Kasole Secrets in Tanzania

 Written by Claire Thomas (IMHER research assistant)